kongmunist/mywebsite/pages/blog/infoglobetutorial1.md

 date: 2022-10-01
 label: blog
 tags: [infoglobe, hardware]
-snippet: Guts of the Infoglobe
+snippet: Hacking the brain of the Infoglobe

 <style>
     image{